kamocat/Adafruit_SleepyDog/README.md

 Arduino library to use the watchdog timer for system reset and low power sleep.

+NOTE: This library has been modified to use the watchdog for debugging, rather than sleeping.

 Currently supports the following hardware:

 *  Arduino Uno or other ATmega328P-based boards.